OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

       Use quotation marks like " or ' to surround your variables.
       Quoting makes it difficult to change the context a variable operates in, which helps prevent XSS
-  * Conduct all encoding on a trusted system (e.g., The server) Utilise a standard, tested routine for each type of outbound encoding Contextually output encode all data returned to the client that originated outside the application's trust boundary.
+  * Conduct all encoding on a trusted system (e.g., The server) Utilize a standard, tested routine for each type of outbound encoding Contextually output encode all data returned to the client that originated outside the application's trust boundary.
-      HTML entity encoding is one example, but does not work in all cases Encode all characters unless they are known to be safe for the intended interpreter Contextually sanitise all output of untrusted data to queries for SQL, XML, and LDAP Sanitise all output of untrusted data to operating system commands
+      HTML entity encoding is one example, but does not work in all cases Encode all characters unless they are known to be safe for the intended interpreter Contextually sanitize all output of untrusted data to queries for SQL, XML, and LDAP Sanitize all output of untrusted data to operating system commands
   * Output encoding is not always perfect.
 It will not always prevent XSS.
 Some contexts are not secure.
 These include:
       Callback functions
       Where URLs are handled in code such as this CSS `{ background-url : “javascript:alert(test)”; }`